MarcoPolo483/PubSec-Info-Assistant-by-Copilot/terraform/TSHIRT-SIZING-GUIDE.md

 # T-Shirt Sizing Guide for Azure Deployment

-Complete guide for deploying PubSec Info Assistant to Azure using standardized t-shirt sizes.
+Complete guide for deploying EVA Domain Assistant 2.0 to Azure using standardized t-shirt sizes.
 Each size is optimized for specific use cases with pre-configured resource allocations, cost estimates, and performance characteristics.

 ## 📊 Quick Comparison